That’s not a hippo, a pig, or an anteater; it’s a tapir!

 Tapirs strategically maneuver even the densest forest thanks to premade paths.
 When it’s time to find delicious food or watering holes, tapirs will look for trails made by another candle (group of tapirs).
 When they find a watering hole, tapirs dive to the bottom to eat tasty aquatic vegetation.

 Scientists call tapirs an umbrella species.
 Umbrella species have a wide-ranging habitat, covering a lot of ground and looking for prime vegetation.
 Examples of umbrella species include monkeys, deer, certain bird species, reptiles, and wildcats.

 7. The Pokemon Drowzee Is a Tapir

 Incredible tapir facts extend to Pokemon!
 Many Pokemon characters are based on real animals, including tapirs.
-Tapirs are the inspiration for the Pokemon Drowzee, a psychic type of pokemon.
+Tapirs are the inspiration for the Pokemon Drowzee, a psychic type of Pokemon.
 All it takes is one peek at the pokémon character, and you’ll be able to see the tapir-like resemblance.

 When Drowzee evolves, it turns into Hypno and has strong hypnotic capabilities.
-It might seem strange that a Pokemon that puts people to sleep is with associated with a tapir.
+It might seem strange that a Pokemon that puts people to sleep is associated with a tapir.
 Although, it all dates back to a Japanese mythological tale.